syncfusion-content/windowsforms-docs/WindowsForms/autocomplete/Working-with-AutoComplete.md

 {% endtabs %}

-2. Create an instance for the CutomRichTextBox class and the AutoComplete component.
+2. Create an instance for the CustomRichTextBox class and the AutoComplete component.
 Then, use the [SetAutoComplete](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.AutoComplete~SetAutoComplete.html) method of AutoComplete component to enable auto-complete support for the RichTextBox control.

 {% tabs %}